csh-cristianbravolillo/EPP-CMU-Thesis/README.md

 Instructions
 ------------

-1. Download the zip file to a convenient folder.
-Uncompress it.
+1. Download the zip file by clicking on the 'Download ZIP' button, to the right column.
+Uncompress the file.

 2. Edit the files referenced below in "Important files" to suit your needs.

 3. Open a terminal, go to the folder where you uncompressed the zip file, and type 'make'.
 If everything goes fine, you should see soon the file 'thesis.pdf'.
 To clean up the folder, type 'make clean'.

 Foreword
 --------